 - 3.1.
 The application site is located to the west of Ratby in the countryside, approximately 1.1 miles to the east of Ratby, and comprises an area of unmanaged woodland measuring approximately 12 hectares.
-The site is situated within the National Forest.
+The site is situated within the National Forest, and part of Burroughs Road forms part of a National Cycle route, Route 63, which extends south from Markfield Road.
 The north the site is bounded by an existing road, which serves the site, to the east, south and west and to the north, the site is bounded by woodland and agricultural fields.
 Public right of ways and Bridal paths are situated along the western and southern boundaries of the site.
 The application site, generally falls to the south, the topography of the wider area is varied in terms of levels. - 3.2.
 The nearest residential dwellings, are located approximately 300 metres to the north west of the application site, and comprises a former farm complex (Old Hayes Farm), which is a 17th Century farmstead and Grade II Listed Building.
 Within the ground of the former farmstead there is also Scheduled Ancient Monument (old Hayes Moated Site and Associated Memorial Earthworks) that lies to the north west of this farm complex.